gandjhar/tacta-rb/doc/tutorial/ruby.md

 Common in development to seed the data for testing.
 Can write a seeds.rb program which will setup contacts.json with the test data.

-Move the read and write methods to a file that can be shared by both the main app tacta.rb and the seeding app seeds.rb
+Move the read and write methods to a file that can be shared by both the main app `tacta.rb` and the seeding script `seeds.rb`

 File: contacts_file.rb